-According to the Planning and Statistics Authority (PSA), Qatar’s total exports (including exports of domestic goods and re-exports) in Q3 2020 amounted to QAR41.1 bn, for such things as mineral fuels, lubricants and chemicals, mainly to Asia.
+According to the Planning and Statistics Authority (PSA), Qatar’s total exports (including exports of domestic goods and re-exports) in April 2023 was QAR30.7 bn, mainly to China, India and South Korea.
 There are no duties on exports.

-According to PSA, imports in Q3 2020 totalled QAR21.5 bn, for machinery and transport equipment, crude materials, manufactured goods and mineral fuels, from Asia and the European Union.
+According to PSA, imports in April 2023 was around QAR8.7 bn, for crude materials, manufactured goods, chemicals and mineral fuels, mainly from the US, China and India.

 Customs duty tariffs fall under these categories:

 - Personal effects and household items, imports of charitable organisations and returned goods, diplomatic and military exemptions, merchandise for ‘free zones’ and duty-free shops – exempt.
 Goods in transit may be accepted at designated stations without duty.

 - General cargo, eg clothing, perfumes, cars, electronic appliances and devices – 5%.